Category Archives: Ensemble

 Ty Boomershine

-Ty Boomershine, was born in the USA in 1968 and studied dance at the Fort Hayes School for the Performing Arts in Columbus, Ohio, completing his studies with a Bachelor of Fine Arts at Stephens College in Columbia, Missouri.
+Ty Boomershine was born in the USA in 1968 and studied dance at the Fort Hayes School for the Performing Arts in Columbus, Ohio, completing his studies with a Bachelor of Fine Arts Magna Cum Laude from Stephens College in Columbia, Missouri.

-He has been presenting his own choreographic works since 1993, at Movement Research and at Danspace Project in New York, as well as at OT301 and the Holland Festival in Amsterdam.
+His own choreographic works have been presented at Movement Research and Danspace Project in New York, as well as at OT301 and the Holland Festival in Amsterdam.
 Since 2007 he has acted as Lucinda Childs artistic assistant staging her works and assisting her on various projects around the world.
 He worked as rehearsal director and tour manager for Nicole Beutler / nbprojects and for Pere Faura.
 At ICKamsterdam, he undertook curatorial and organisational tasks as well as rehearsal management.

-Ty Boomershine has been a member of the Dance On Ensemble since 2015 and is its Artistic Director since 2019.
+He has been a member of the Dance On Ensemble since its inception in 2015 and became Artistic Director in 2019.

 Javier Arozena